Python command line application for detecting genomic island insertions in clades of microbes.

 python3 path-to-xenoGI-github-repository/xenoGI-runner.py params.py runAll

-(In this case you will have to make sure all the package dependencies are satisfied.)
+(In this case you will have to make sure all the python package dependencies are satisfied.)

 What the steps do

-- printAnalysis produces a number of analysis files.
+printAnalysis produces a number of analysis/output files intended for the end user.

 A brief illustration will allow us to define some terminology used in xenoGI’s output.
 The basic goal of xenoGI is to group genes with a common origin and map them onto a phylogenetic tree.